Cocoeasy/komari/docs/general.md

   - `Buffs`: For automatic buffs configuration
   - `Fixed actions`: Actions that are shared across all maps, useful for buffs or one-time skills
   - `Others`: Other game-related configurations for the character

-For supported buffs in the configuration, the bot relies on detecting buffs on the top-right corner.
+    - `Potion Mode`: Configures the potion mode
+      - `EveryMillis`: Uses potion every `x` milliseconds
+      - `Percentage`: Uses potion when player's health is below a percentage
+    - `Disable teleport on fall`: Whether to disable teleport on fall for mage class
+    - `Disable walking`: Whether to disable the `Adjusting` state (e.g. making the bot to only double jumps when moving horizontally)

 From v0.12, `Rope lift` skill can now be disabled.
 If not provided, the bot will just try to up jump.

+For supported buffs in the configuration, the bot relies on detecting buffs on the top-right corner.

 ![Buffs](https://github.com/sasanquaa/komari/blob/master/.github/images/buffs.png?raw=true)

+(From v0.21)
+If multiple buffs are enabled that maybe conflicting with one another (e.g. x2/x3 exp coupons, small wap/big wap, ...), the bot will try to stop buffing if one or the other is already buffed.
+This is currently just prevention and does not prioritize which buff to use first (e.g. uses x2 exp coupon first and then x3 exp coupon).

 #### Action
 There are two types of action: